flutter/flutter/specs/events.md

   //
   // The advantage of this would be the ability to enforce (or at
   // least better catch) incorrect uses of the API, e.g. to make sure
-  // people don't stop on themselves in 'pointer-down' capture.
+  // people don't stomp on themselves with the return value.

   callback EventListener any (Event event);
     // if the return value is not undefined: